Vietnam.vn - Nền tảng quảng bá Việt Nam

 (CLO) Nearly 3 million rivers around the world are facing rapid and unexpected changes, seriously threatening clean water supplies and increasing the risk of flooding.

 Scientists have been mapping the flow of water through rivers around the world for the past 35 years, using a combination of satellite data and computer models.
-The results of the study surprised them.
+The results of this study surprised them.

 Nearly half, or 44%, of the world's large lower rivers are facing severe declines in annual water flow, according to a new study published in the journal Science.